learn-academy-2024-alpha/unit-1-assessment/README.md

 ### Assessment Review Process

 When an instructor reviews a student's assessment the instructor is evaluating the work through the lens of the Dreyfus model of skill acquisition.
 The Dreyfus model describes how individuals progress through various levels in their learning process of new skills in the following levels: novice, advanced beginner, competent, proficient, expert.
 For this course students will be evaluated as novice, advanced beginner, or competent skill levels.
 Skill levels are not grades!
-Skill levels measure current understanding of a set of topics covered in class.
+Skill levels measure current understanding of the topics covered in class.

+Assessments are expected to be completed on time.
+In the event of an emergency, a professional developer will communicate to the instructor and reestablish a deadline suitable to both parties.
+Assessments turned in late without communication will be evaluated at a lower level of skill acquisition.

 **Incomplete**
 An assessment that is considered incomplete is one that did not meet the requirements of a valid attempt on every question.
 Incomplete assessments will not be reviewed and will be returned to the student for completion.
 Students with incomplete assessments will not be able access the next assessment until the current one is complete.
 An assessment will be considered incomplete due to the following:

 - questions with no answer (excluding STRETCH options)
 - no pseudo code when requested
-- non-working code with no accompanying explanation
+- non-working code without accompanying explanation

 **Complete**
 An assessment that is considered complete is one that met the bare minimum requirements of a valid attempt on every question.
 An assessment that is considered complete did not display enough effort to reach the novice level of skill acquisition.